 Our next landscape photography courses in the Derbyshire Peak District will be taking place on the following dates:

 Saturday February 29th 2020 – landscape photography in and around Monsal Dale in the heart of the Peak District.
-Three places currently still available.
+Only 1 place still available.

 Saturday May 2nd – Peak District landscapes and bluebells in springtime.
 Fully booked.

 These intermediate level courses are all limited to just 4 people, allowing everyone to get plenty of individual attention.
 Places cost £90.00 per person (not including lunch) – click here to request a booking form, or if you need any further information.